Evawn/FractalRenderer/README.md

 ```
 ./Rast
 ```
-And switch between the Mandelbulb Fractal and Menger Sponge Fractal by pressing '1'.
+- Switch between the Mandelbulb Fractal and Menger Sponge Fractal by pressing '1'
+- Pan the camera using WASD
+- Rotate the camera by clicking and dragging the mouse